secretstartups/handbook/sites/handbook/source/handbook/marketing/sales-development/index.html.md

 #### When do I create an Opportunity?

-1. **You have scheduled time with AE/SAL to speak with the prospect.** <br>
+    1. **You have scheduled time with AE/SAE to speak with the prospect.** <br>
-If you are scheduling time with an AE/SAL to speak to the prospect based on a qualifying conversation you have had with the prospect, an opportunity needs to be created and placed in stage 0.
+If you are scheduling time with an AE/SAE to speak to the prospect based on a qualifying conversation you have had with the prospect, an opportunity needs to be created and placed in stage 0.
 On the opportunity, all "required qualification" fields need to be filled in.
-Please ensure that the close date is set realistically: Close Date defaults to the end of the existing financial quarter but large opportunities have a longer sales cycle.

 2. **You have obtained a commitment/willigness from a prospect to discuss further.** <br>
 If you have a meaningful two-way communication with a prospect, but have not had the required qualification criteria to move to the Sales team, you can create an opportunity under your name so that you better track your warm conversations.
 These opportunities may also be used for better collaboration with your team, as they can be reviewed and brain-stormed upon during team meetings.

 #### Who owns the opportunity at this point?
-1. **You have scheduled time with AE/SAL to speak with the prospect.** <br>
+1. **You have scheduled time with AE/SAE to speak with the prospect.** <br>
-When you have entered the qualification criteria onto the opportunity, and have received calendar confirmation from all parties for the intro call with sales, you will change ownership to the AE/SAL.
+When you have entered the qualification criteria onto the opportunity, and have received calendar confirmation from all parties for the intro call with sales, you will change ownership to the AE/SAE.
 After you have saved opp owner, you will add yourself to the BDR/SDR field.
 The opportunity will remain in stage 0.

 2. **You have obtained a commitment/willigness from a prospect to discuss further.** <br>
 At this point, the opportunity will be in your ownership but you can not have yourself listed in the Business Development Representative or Sales Development Representative field.
 There is a validation rule that will not allow the opp owner and the SDR/BDR representative field to be the same member.

 #### When will it be credited as an SAO?
-After the SAL/AE meets with the prospect to verify and supplement qualification criteria, they will move the opportunity into Stage 1.
-The AE/SAL is expected to move the opportunity into the correct stage within 48 hours of the meeting date reflected in the "Next Step" date field.
-Please ensure all BDR/SDR required qualification fields are up to date before the opportunity moves to Stage 1, as the Sales Development team is unable to edit opportunities that are past stage 0.
+After the SAE/AE meets with the prospect to verify and supplement qualification criteria, they will move the opportunity into Stage 1.
+The AE/SAE is expected to move the opportunity into the correct stage within 48 hours of the meeting reflected in the "Next Step" date field.

 If the opportunity is for a new group of users in a Large account where sales is working on a large "central" opportunity, then your opportunity should be merged to that opportunity for you to get credit for the users you have brought to the deal.
 [See under Stage 8](/handbook/sales/field-operations/gtm-resources/#opportunity-stages) in the Sales Go To Market Handbook

 * [ How to create an opportunity](/handbook/sales/field-operations/gtm-resources/#creating-a-new-business-opportunity-from-lead-record)

-Before scheduling the meeting with the AE/SAL, you will need to verify the sales organization RoE
+Before scheduling the meeting with the AE/SAE, you will need to verify the sales organization RoE

 1. On ZoomInfo or other sources, verify the [parent/child segmentation:](/handbook/sales/field-operations/gtm-resources/rules-of-engagement/).
 All accounts in a hierarchy will adopt the MAX segmentation of any account in the hierarchy and ownership between segments is determined accordingly.
 2. On ZoomInfo or other sources, verify the HQ of the company or the ultimate user.
 Unless the account is Named, lead ownership is determined based on the HQ of a company, regardless of the lead's location geographically.